oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 k8s-cluster-101-md-0-577b7dc766-p2gkz   Ready      <none>   2d20h   v1.18.6+vmware.1   192.168.100.150   192.168.100.150   VMware Photon OS/Linux   4.19.132-1.ph3   containerd://1.3.4
 ```

+##### Oracle Container Registry

+You will need an Oracle account.
+The following steps will direct you to accept the license agreement for WebLogic Server.
+Make note of your Oracle Account password and email.
+This sample pertains to 12.2.1.4, but other versions may work as well.

+1. Obtain the WebLogic Server image from the [Oracle Container Registry](https://container-registry.oracle.com/).

+   a.
+First time users, [follow these directions](/weblogic-kubernetes-operator/userguide/managing-domains/domain-in-image/base-images/#obtaining-standard-images-from-the-oracle-container-registry).

+   b.
+Find and then pull the WebLogic 12.2.1.4 install image:

+      ```bash
+      $ docker pull container-registry.oracle.com/middleware/weblogic:12.2.1.4
+      ```

-##### Install WebLogic Server Kubernetes Operator
+#### Install WebLogic Server Kubernetes Operator

 The Oracle WebLogic Server Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
 The operator runs as a Kubernetes Pod and stands ready to perform actions related to running WLS on Kubernetes.

 Clone the Oracle WebLogic Server Kubernetes Operator repository to your machine.
 We will use several scripts in this repository to create a WebLogic domain.
 This sample was tested with v3.0.3
-Kubernetes Operators use Helm to manage Kubernetes applications.
-The operator’s Helm chart is located in the kubernetes/charts/weblogic-operator directory.
+Kubernetes Operators, use [Helm](https://helm.sh/) to manage Kubernetes applications.
+The operator’s Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.
 Please install the operator by running the following commands.

+Clone repository

 ```bash
 $ git clone https://github.com/oracle/weblogic-kubernetes-operator.git